mouseless-eth/rusty-sando/bot/README.md

 ```
 > **Warning**
 >
-> **By taking this codebase into production, you are doing so at your own risk under the MIT license.** Although heavily tested, I cannot gurantee that it is bug free.
-I prefer this codebase to be used as a case study of what MEV could look like using Rust and Huff.
+> **By taking this codebase into production, you are doing so at your own risk under the MIT license.** I prefer this codebase to be used as a case study of what MEV could look like using Rust and Huff.

 ## Improvements